 Adding an image manually can be done in the following ways:

-Method 1: Using the Create Image command of Smart Connection
+Method 1: Using the Create Image command or Add Assets Images to Studio command of Studio for InDesign

 Note: In this scenario, the option to automatically add an image stored in Assets Server to Studio Server is disabled.